Ramborghini10/TZ-TourismPortal/README.md

 Admins password is: password

-You can create a new user too.
+You can create a new user too. # TZ-TourismPortal